jmvezic/documentation/docs/installation/manual/installing_solr.md

 After which you can press `q` to quit the output (this won't kill Solr so it's safe).

+You can check if Solr is running correctly by going to http://localhost:8983/solr

 ### Increasing the Open File Limit (Optional)